trdunsworth/DECCreport3/report_wk35.docx.md

 :::

-Like APD calls, most fire-related calls for service came in via Phone.
+Like APD calls, most fire-related calls came in via Phone.
 However the numbers for Mutual Aid and E-911 were larger percentages of the overall volume.
 In this case, Phone, not necessarily E-911 represented 37.1 percent of all fire-related service calls received.

 ::: {.cell}